SkylineCommunications/dataminer-docs-connectors/connector/doc/Starlink_Enterprise.md

 The Starlink Management API is used to activate, deactivate, and otherwise manage Starlink user terminals.
 Next to this, it can return paginated results containing data usage for the current and previous billing cycles for service lines on an account.
 Similar to the Telemetry API, this API is only available for enterprise accounts with an account manager.

 The Starlink Enterprise connector was previously known as the Starlink Telemetry API connector.
 The name was changed to Starlink Enterprise when calls towards the Management API were added.
 The Starlink Enterprise 1.0.0.1 is the same connector as the Starlink Telemetry API 1.0.0.4.
-Please upgrade your elements that are still using the Starlink Telemetry API to the latest version of the Starlink Enterprise connector.
+If you have any elements that are still using the Starlink Telemetry API, we recommend upgrading these to the latest version of the Starlink Enterprise connector.

 > [!NOTE]
 > **LEGAL NOTE**: This connector (or package) is intended solely for use in production with Skyline's usage-based services model.
 Any other use is prohibited.
 For more detailed information, see [Usage-based services](https://aka.dataminer.services/usage-based-services-docs).
 For inquiries regarding commercial production usage, contact Skyline Sales at <sales@skyline.be>.